 Severity Definition Response Time Resolution Time Status Frequency Update 1=Critical A critical component of the System, whether hardware or software, is in a non-responsive state and affects Users' productivity or operations.
 A high impact problem which affects the Users.
 15 minutes One (1) Hour 15 minutes 2=Urgent Any component failure or loss of functionality not covered in Severity 1, which is hindering operations, such as, but not limited to: excessively slow response time (exceeds maximum defined response times); functionality degradation; error messages; backup problems; or issues affecting the use of a module or the data.
-One (1) Hour Four (4) Hours One (1) Hour 3=Important Lesser issues, questions, or items that minimally impact the work flow or require a work around.
-4 hours Twenty-Four (24) Hours Four (4) Hours i-Dade Coun ty, FL RFP No. 01531 Severity Definition Response Time Resolution Time Status Frequency Update 4=Minor Issues, questions, or items that don't impact the work flow.
+One (1) Hour Four (4) Hours One (1) Hour 3=Important Lesser issues, questions, or items that minimally impact the workflow or require a work around.
+Four (4) hours Twenty-Four (24) Hours Four (4) Hours 4=Minor Issues, questions, or items that don't impact the workflow.
 Issues that can easily be scheduled such as an upgrade or patch.
-8 hours Seventy-two (72) hours for an acceptable work around until final resolution Weekly
+Eight (8) hours Seventy-two (72) hours for an acceptable work around until final resolution Weekly